 EASL Guideline on Hepatitis B. Hepatitis B virus (HBV) infection remains a global public health problem with changing epidemiology due to several factors including vaccination policies and migration.
 This EASL Clinical Practice Guideline presents updated recommendations for the optimal management of HBV infection.
 Chronic HBV infection can be classified into five phases: (I) HBeAg-positive chronic infection, (II) HBeAg-positive chronic hepatitis, (III) HBeAg-negative chronic infection, (IV) HBeAg-negative chronic hepatitis and (V) HBsAg-negative phase.Read More

-One possible reason for the success of the EASL Guidelines is the streamlined process.
+One possible reason for the success of our guidelines is the streamlined process.
 This has allowed for a fast response and timely publication of clinical recommendations when there are new developments in a field.
 This was especially relevant for chronic HCV infection.
 The rapid development of treatment regimens has prompted the EASL Governing Board to commission regular updates of ‘‘HCV treatment recommendations”on an almost yearly basis since 2014.
-In 2019 EASL launched The first guideline for hepatitis B. Updated versions for the EASL guideline for Hepatitis B followed in 2012 and 2017.
+In 2019, EASL launched The first guideline for hepatitis B. Updated versions for the EASL guidelines for Hepatitis B followed in 2012 and 2017.